interzoid/interzoid-platform/README.md

-All APIs require an API key, which can be obtained by registering at \*\*https://www.interzoid.com\*\*.
-All tools and utilities are free to use—only the underlying API usage is billed (and only after trial API credits are exhausted).
+All APIs require an API key, which can be obtained by registering at https://www.interzoid.com.
+All tools and utilities are free to use as only the underlying API usage is billed (after trial API credits are exhausted).